 With smiles and thumbs-up we showed the cooks that we had indeed loved the food that they had so lovingly and expertly made, and then we shared our bowls and spoons with those dirty little munchkins who followed us around practicing their English.

 Those hungry ghosts were going to have a very good feed.

 How to Experience Pchum Ben in Cambodia

-- The dates shift each year, however, in 2018 the 15-day Pchum Ben festival begins on 25 September, culminating in Pchum Ben day on 8 October and a 3-day public holiday which will take place from 8-10 October, 2018.
+- The dates shift each year, however, in 2019 the 15-day Pchum Ben festival culminates in Pchum Ben day on 27 September and a 3-day public holiday.
 Rituals occur at homes and pagodas throughout the period.

 - You’ll have more opportunities to see rituals in the bigger cities of Phnom Penh, Battambang and Siem Reap.

 - Visitors are welcome at temples, but do respect customs such as removing shoes and leaving them on the steps and wearing long sleeved shirts and long skirts/trousers.
 If you sit down, fold your legs beneath you to ensure you don’t point your toes at others and especially not at the Buddha image.